tvroley/AzureBlobStorageBeginnerTutorial/AzureBlobStorageBeginnerTutorial.md

 ### Initialize a blob client

 * The blob client accesses blobs and containers in your Azure blob storage account.
-Add this code after the Cloud Configuration Manager code in the Main method.

 ```C#
 CloudBlobClient myBlobClient = myStorageAccount.CreateCloudBlobClient();